 Archiving and preserving data

 In Sweden, all material produced as a result of research activities must be archived and preserved in order to ensure the right of access to public records, cultural heritage, and research needs.
-Yet, preserving data implies more than just saving, backing up, and depositing it.
-A strong focus has to be put on preserving data containing personal or sensitive information.
+Archiving data includes more than just saving, backing up, and depositing it – it needs to be done in a way that meets the legal requirement.
+Furthermore, special consideration must be taken when preserving data containing personal or sensitive information.

 Sharing and publishing data

-Having followed the efforts mentioned in the previous phases, sharing data becomes quite simple.
+With good data management, sharing data becomes quite simple.
 There are many ways to share data.
-Greater impact and visibility are achieved by means of publishing data.
-One of the most common strategy regarding data publication is to deposit the data at a data repository.
+Greater impact and visibility are achieved by publishing data in an open repository or in a data journal.